ydb-platform/ydb/ydb/docs/en/core/yql/tutorial/basic_filter_and_sort.md

 FROM episodes
 WHERE
-   series_id = 1             -- List of conditions to build the result
+   series_id = 1      -- List of conditions to build the result.
-   AND season_id > 1         -- Logical AND is used for complex conditions
+   AND season_id > 1  -- Logical AND is used for complex conditions.

 ORDER BY              -- Sorting the results. series_id,         -- ORDER BY sorts the values by one or multiple season_id,         -- columns.
 Columns are separated by commas. episode_id

 LIMIT 3               -- LIMIT N after ORDER BY means
                       -- "get top N" or "get bottom N" results, ;                     -- depending on sort order.

 COMMIT;
 ```